-SECTION 11 GUIDELINES FOR TRANSPORTATION IMPACT ANALYSES
+SECTION 10 GUIDELINES FOR TRANSPORTATION IMPACT ANALYSES

-11-1 Transportation Planning and Transportation Impact Analyses
+10-1 Transportation Planning and Transportation Impact Analyses

 Per the City's adopted Transportation System Master Plan, Traffic Impact Analyses(TIA's) are required when A) 500 or more trips per day generated by a new development.
-TIA's can also be required when B) an access spacing exception is required and the development generates 25 or more peak hour trips or 250 or more daily trips C) The development is expected to impact intersections currently operating at the upper limits of the acceptable range of level of service D) Development is expected to significantly impact adjacent roadways and intersections that have previously been identified as high accident locations or areas that contain a high concentration of pedestrians or bicyclists such as school zones.
+TIA's can also be required when B) an access spacing exception is required and the development generates 25 or more peak hour trips (AM or PM hours) or 250 or more daily trips C) The development is expected to impact intersections currently operating at the upper limits of the acceptable range of level of service D) Development is expected to significantly impact adjacent roadways and intersections that have previously been identified as high accident locations or areas that contain a high concentration of pedestrians or bicyclists such as school zones.
 Any improvements affecting ODOT transportation facilities may require a TIA as determined by ODOT.
 Any deficiencies offsite noted in the TIA must have a plan developed on how to correct and a cost proposal developed jointly with the City & ODOT (if applicable) on how to fund.

-11-2 The Need for Transportation Analyses for Individual Developments
+10-2 The Need for Transportation Analyses for Individual Developments

 The City's development review process is designed to help the City achieve its goal of managing growth in a responsible and sustainable manner.
 The applicant for development is required to submit full and accurate information upon which the City staff and elected officials can base decisions.
-A developer-submitted transportation study prepared by a professional engineer qualified in the traffic engineering field is a critical tool used by the City to assess the expected transportation system impacts associated with a proposed development and the long-term viability of the transportation system.
+A developer-submitted transportation study, which must be prepared by a professional engineer registered with State of Oregon and qualified in the traffic engineering field, is a critical tool used by the City to assess the expected transportation system impacts associated with a proposed development and the long-term viability of the transportation system.
 A study must highlight development-specific issues, present a mitigation plan to mitigate for traffic impacts, and alert the City to the potential need to program specific projects from the TSP into the Capital Improvement Program (CIP).

-11-2.1 The Level of Analysis and Documentation
+10-2.1 The Level of Analysis and Documentation